 The first section goes from John 1:1 to John 1:18—only eighteen verses.
 It is entitled "The Proposal for Belief."
 If you were going to call these things anything, they would be chapter headings.
 "The Proposal"—in other words, the apostle John is proposing the idea, the concept.
 "This is the proposal that I am making to you."

 The second one, which runs from John 1:19 to John 4:54, this author called "The Presentation for Belief."
-These are the beginnings of reasons why we should believe—put our trust, faith, confidence—in this individual.
+These are the beginnings of reasons why we should believe—put our trust, faith, confidence—in this particular Individual.

 Just as a little bit of an aside here, there is one thing that John seems to spend a great deal of time emphasizing more than any of the others.
 This is not something that is missing in the others or exclusive to John—it is something that pervades every one of the gospels—but John emphasizes it to a far greater degree.
 That is, the omniscience of Jesus Christ.
 He seems to know everything.
 He is aware.
 He knows immediately when people have demons.
 He knows what is in people's hearts.
 He knew all about Nathanael—"I saw you sitting under a fig tree"—and on and on.
 He just seemed to know everything.
 There is a reason why that is presented in the way that it is, and it is part of this "Presentation for Belief."
 You can believe in somebody who knows everything.